New York City Police Museum: Old Slip location

+Subsequent locations

+In October 2012, Hurricane Sandy caused substantial damage at 100 Old Slip, and the museum reopened on October 24, 2013 in a temporary space at 45 Wall Street.
+That location closed in 2014, In summer 2017, the museum was housed in a pop up on Governors Island.

 Controversy

 Although recognized for its importance in documenting NYPD's archives, the museum has been mired in controversy since its start.
 Then-police chief Howard Safir faced criticism for a deal, later rejected, with a business group that offered to pay for renovations at the museum in exchange for a police substation in the financial district.
 In 2001, museum director Sgt.
 Thomas Gambino and a lieutenant were revealed to be driving expensive automobiles leased by the museum, a private institution.
 They were also using prime office space near the museum without paying rent, another violation of police regulations that prohibit officers from accepting gifts.
 They were, along with several officers, reassigned to other police duties.